Pokuase, Ghana

 Pokuase, also spelled Pokoasi, is a suburb of Accra, the capital city of Ghana and spans the area from Pokuase, leading off the Accra-Kumasi motorway (or the old Nsawam Road) on the right coming from Accra central; and leading off the motorway at Pokuase Junction and rising to ‘Okai Kwei Hill’, on the left coming from town.
 It is a mixture of lively retail shopping areas, with local stores, bars or 'drinking spots', bus/taxi stations, and a market.
-It also has many hotels, guest houses and rental apartments- such as the eco-chic Legassi Gardens Apartments-, and 'high-end' developing residential estates, such as Ofankor Hills Estates and Franko Estates, amongst many others; as well as the long-established executive gated community of ACP Estates.; and HFS Estates which borders the erstwhile Gua Koo Sacred Grove in Pokuase.
+It also has many hotels, guest houses and rental apartments, such as the eco-chic Legassi Gardens Apartments, and 'high-end' developing residential estates, such as Ofankor Hills Estates, Franko Estates, the long-established executive gated community of ACP Estates, and HFS Estates which borders the former Gua Koo Sacred Grove in Pokuase.

-Pokuase Junction is one of the busy bus stops for public transport, including buses (trotros) and shared-taxis, along the Accra-Kumasi motorway.
-The large bus station just at Pokuase Junction provides frequent transport to all sides of Accra, and transport runs as far as Medina, Tema and Spintex Road.
+Pokuase Junction is a busy bus stop for public transport, including buses (trotros) and shared-taxis, along the Accra-Kumasi motorway.
+The large bus station provides frequent transport to all sides of Accra, and transport runs as far as Medina, Tema and Spintex Road.
 Accra is the 11th-largest metropolitan area in Africa.
-Pokuase will soon be linked, by the completion in October 2020 of the 4-tier Pokuase Interchange, to Kwabenya, and Ritz Junction; and will be more accessible for Academic City University, Webster University Ghana Campus, The University of Ghana Legon, Ajiringano and East Legon, which will then be a short drive away.
+Pokuase will soon be linked, by the completion in October 2020 of the 4-tier Pokuase Interchange, to Kwabenya, and Ritz Junction; and will be more accessible for Academic City University, Webster University Ghana Campus, The University of Ghana Legon, Ajiringano, and East Legon, which will then be a short drive away.

-There are also a number of schools in the area, including The Hill Top Academy, Disciplined Child School, and The Spelmore Institute on College Lane- just off the Pokuase Interchange.
+There are also a number of schools in the area, including The Hill Top Academy, Disciplined Child School, and The Spelmore Institute on College Lane just off the Pokuase Interchange.
 The Spelmore Institute is an international school for children aged 5–16, teaching the British Curriculum and preparing students for International General Certificate of Secondary Education (IGCSE) examinations.

 The American founded NGO The Women's Trust has its head offices in Pokuase Town, as does the Ghanaian/American NGO Ghana Sustainable Aid Project.
 The Village of Hope Orphanage and Vocational Training college are also located off Pokuase Junction at Ayawaso.

 History

-Okai Kwei Hill leads down to Ayawaso, the traditional homeland of the Ga people, the historical custodians of the land of the capital city of Accra.
-Okai Kwei Hill was named after the last Ga King to rule that region.
-Okai Kwei was reputedly an astute statesman, as seen by his relationship with the Europeans and his African neighbours.
-But he finally fell from power in 1680.
+Okai Kwei Hill leads down to Ayawaso, the traditional homeland of the Ga people, who were the historical custodians of a large portion of land in the capital city of Accra.
+Okai Kwei Hill was named after the last Ga King to over rule that region.
+Okai Kwei was reputedly an astute statesman, as seen by his relationship with the Europeans and his African neighbours, but he finally fell from power in 1680.
 Okai Kwei had many wives, courtiers and musicians at his court, and lived an opulent life.

 At the Greater Accra Region Homowo Festival in Ayawaso there is still cultural dancing and displays, the regalia of durbars honoring the Ga chiefs, and traditional worship at the Ga sacred shrines around Okai Kwei Hill.